l4m4re/bbb-pru/README.md

 ## ADC example

 I have adjusted the adc example to fit my needs, namely to sample two channels as fast as possible.
-With the current code, I get a sampling rate just shy of 1600 kS/s (or 800 kS/s per channel), which is pretty close to the theoretical maximum of about 1.6 MS/s in continous mode for two channels.
+With the current code, I get a sampling rate of 1600 kS/s (or 800 kS/s per channel), the theoretical maximum in continous mode for two channels.

 See: [stack
 overflow](https://stackoverflow.com/questions/31076486/frequency-sampling-limit-for-beaglebone-adc)